Virtual Chemistry and Simulations

 - PhET Interactive Simulations

-PhET, based at the University of Colorado at Boulder, offers over three dozen chemistry-based simulations.
+PhET, based at the University of Colorado at Boulder, offers over four dozen chemistry-based simulations.
 Users can search by subject and grade level.
 Many have been translated into different languages.

 - Chemistry Solutions: Featured Simulations